radical-lab/radical-lab.github.io/README.md

 * that would be along the lines of; a turing complete system is provably a turing complete system if it can completely `mkturing system`
 * a computer can `mkbot` to hack itself to bits; one way of physical metaprogramming, but programmable materials are on the horizon; `computer(fuel)` #interconnectedness
 * microverse battery
+	* is interdimensional cable just tv from different realities, or is the cable itself interdimensional? the cable could go through portals, or it could be `/\dD/`
+	* rick ∧ morty `/(-|+)\dD/` realities
 * biocomputing

+south = material `/happyness|enjoyment|DESIRE!!! :D #finally_remembered/`\
+east = spiritual
+west = wealth
+north = disease
+* i started sleeping with my head to the west, and the government gave me stims, and a promotion
+* i voted for the first time (uncle huggie peer pressured me into it), and the government legalised gañjā
+	* I discovered I can get mail-order through Tor, and there are `/THC|CBD/` test kits you can get to make sure it's the good stuff.
+	* Cryptocurrency has escrow.
+	* An ounce is under 50g; mmm, those sweet G spots… #mail-order
+	* I want to order Bubba Kush for sleep, but all my money is gone now; otherwise i want strains with names that include words like Shiva, Himalaya, Hindu, Ganja,..
+	* I haven't found (nor looked for) a strain for headaches, frustration, and mental wall blocks for problem solving
+	* I can bring papers, and matches, to relieve the stress involved therein; post-post. #mail-order
+	* COVID-19 gives the streets to me; I feel like a wild west bandit, and everyone is hiding away. i'll be 🕉 nom noming vegan margheritas in a beach house somewhere; probably in the bahamas, or some other tax haven…
+* [ ] ¿$?
+* [ ] ¿$?
+i'll be wearing a shirt that reads /i survived covid\-(19|20)/
+* [x] mask + goggles + gloves
+* [ ] I need to get some"-thing" to wipe down every"-thing" as I bring into my room…

 ---